Tetralogy of Fallot (TOF)

-Your child’s doctor may then do tests to confirm the diagnosis.
-The tests your child
+Tests may be done to confirm the diagnosis.
+The tests your child has depends on their

-A chest X-ray may show changes in the heart and lungs caused by tetralogy of Fallot.
+A chest X-ray may show changes in the heart and lungs caused by TOF.
+The heart on

 This test records the electrical activity of the heart.
 It also shows abnormal rhythms